sinsys/dsa-big-o/README.md

 }
 ```

+  > It determines if the number is prime or not
+  > O(n) - It will only iterate through the array once

 ### 11. Tower of Hanoi

 The Tower of Hanoi is a very famous mathematical puzzle (some call it game!).
 This is how it goes: